-'''

-<Location /svn>

-DAV svn

-SVNParentPath /var/svn

 Authentication: Digest

 AuthName "Subversion repository"

 AuthType Digest

+AuthDigestProvider file

 AuthUserFile /etc/svn-auth.htdigest

+'''

+'''

 Authorization: Authenticated users only

 Require valid-user

 </Location>

 '''

 Notice that AuthType is now set to Digest, and we specify a different path for AuthUserFile.
-Digest authentication uses a different file format than Basic authentication; it is created using Apache's htdigest utility7 rather than htpasswd.
+Digest authentication uses a different file format than Basic authentication, created and managed using Apache's htdigest utility rather than htpasswd.
 Digest authentication also has the additional concept of a "realm", which must match the value of the AuthName directive.
-The password file can be created as follows: